sangheestyle/sangheestyle.github.com/cv.md

 KT610, KT610, KT770 Mar.
 2007 - May.
 2009
 Symbian/S60 Integration Engineer
 * Maintained process and source code of Symbian/S60 based projects by Clear Case, and Mantis, etc. and improved build systems.
-* Founded Wiki by wiki.lge.com for facilitating developers for sharing information efficiently.
+* Founded Wiki by wiki.lge.com for facilitating developers for effectively sharing information.

 KS10 (LG first smartphone), Jun.
 2005 - Feb.
 2007
-Symbian/S60 Framework Programmer
+Symbian/S60 Framework Developer
-* Ported SyncML and OMA DRM to Symbian/S60 mobile devices written in C++.
+* Ported SyncML and OMA DRM into Symbian/S60 mobile devices developed in C++.
-* Integrated S60 licensed PC Suite written in MFC, an interface between mobile device and PC.
+* Integrated S60 licensed PC Suite, an interface between mobile device and PC, developed in MFC.

----
-Lecturing Experience
+##
+Talks & Lectures

-* Using Git and Gerrit for Android software developers, MC Lab, LG Electronics, Korea, 2010 - 2012 (over ten times)
+* Lectured 10 classes for Git and Gerrit for Android software developers at MC Lab of LG Electronics in South Korea, 2010 - 2012. (in Korean)
-* Integration process and strategies for Android integrators by Git and Gerrit, MC Lab, LG Electronics, Korea, 2011 - 2012
+* Introduced integration process and strategies for Android integrators by Git and Gerrit at MC Lab of LG Electronics in South Korea, 2011 - 2012. (in Korean)
-* How to develop Symbian/S60 smartphone from setting build environment to debugging, LG Soft India, India, Mar.
-2009
+* Held a 5-day long workshop for developing Symbian/S60 smartphone from setting build environment to debugging at LG Soft India Ltd. in India, Mar.
+2009. (in English)

----
-Training
+## Relevant Training

-* Agile coach squared course for ‘How can I change myself and organization’ by Agile Consulting www.ac2.kr , Jun.
+* Agile coach squared course entitled, "How Can I Change Myself and Organization," held by Agile Consulting (www.ac2.kr) in Seoul, South Korea, Jun.
 2010 - Aug.
 2010
-* Introduction to Media Arts course for using Arduino and Processing by Everyware http://everyware.kr , Aug.
+* Course entitled, "Introduction to Media Arts," for using Arduino and Processing by Everyware (http://everyware.kr) in Seoul, South Korea, Aug.
 2008